 Once the key is validated, you should now see Bing Maps overlaid on your GameObject.

-Now you are ready to begin adding other GameObjects, labels and animations to the map!
+Now that you know how to make an overlay, you’re ready to begin adding other Unity GameObjects, labels and animations to the map!
 Make sure to visit the Maps SDK Wiki for the full SDK reference and additional tutorials.

 Demoing the Sample Projects